brian-vendia/pwc-workshop/README-Milestone4.md

 ## Collaborate Using the GraphQL Explorer

-Using the GraphQL Explorer, each Participant should add a new Hero or Villain to the shared Uni created in the previous Milestone
+Using the GraphQL Explorer, each Participant should add a new Hero or Villain to the shared Uni created in the previous Milestone.

 ```bash